bsc-ssrg/dataclay-class/README.md

 Once dataClay is running, we execute the run.sh script located in the root directory of the repository.

-  $node1> run.sh user@remote-node localAddr remoteAddr localDockerFile remoteDockerFile python-version dataclay-version ssl?
+  $node1> run.sh user@remote-node localAddr remoteAddr localDockerFile remoteDockerFile virtualEnv ssl?

 where:
 - user@remote-node: Remote node ssh access